test-spec-tech/bci-notes/ideas.md

 **Phase 0 — MIMO Validation (Days 1–21).** Before attempting de novo memory creation, the MIMO model's capacity to drive memory-guided behavior via stimulation alone must be validated.
 This phase tests whether MIMO-derived neural codes for already-known associations can drive place preference when delivered in isolation — without the original stimulus present.
 A separate cohort of mice (n = 12) will be trained on a 4-arm rewarded maze for 14 days (identical to Phase 1 below).
 After calibration, mice will be placed in a modified maze where a known rewarded arm (Arm A) has been temporarily emptied of reward and reconfigured (visual cues changed).
 MIMO-coded stimulation for "Arm A = reward" will be delivered during quiet rest.
 On the subsequent test trial, if mice preferentially explore the reconfigured Arm A (which now looks unfamiliar but was paired with the MIMO code), this validates that the MIMO-derived pattern is sufficient to drive place preference independently of natural encoding.
 This validation is critical because the MIMO model was originally developed to enhance existing encoding (Hampson et al., 2018), not to generate representations de novo.
 If Phase 0 fails (stimulation-delivered codes do not drive behavior), the MIMO model must be augmented — for example, by incorporating dentate gyrus input patterns or by expanding the model to capture mossy fiber → CA3 transformations — before proceeding to Phase 1.
 Success criteria: Arm A preference in the MIMO-stimulation group significantly exceeds chance (p < 0.05 by one-sample t-test against 0.25 for 4-arm choice).

+Phase 0 also provides a direct estimate of the MIMO fidelity parameter $P(\text{MIMO fidelity})$ in the probabilistic failure model (Section 2.9).
+The proportion of mice showing significant preference provides an empirical bound on this factor for the specific parameter regime used.

 **Phase 1 — Calibration (Days 22–35).** In the primary cohort (n = 48), mice will explore a radial 8-arm maze with reward (sucrose solution) available in 4 of 8 arms.
 Two arms will be physically blocked (Arms X and Y), preventing the mouse from ever entering or experiencing them.
 Over 14 days of daily 30-minute sessions, hippocampal ensemble activity will be recorded during exploration, reward consumption, and quiet rest periods.

 During calibration, the following will be extracted:

 *Place field mapping.* Standard place field analysis will identify place cells with stable spatial firing fields across the accessible arms.
 Place cells will be characterized by their spatial information content and stability across sessions.

-*MIMO model fitting.* The nonlinear CA3→CA1 transformation will be modeled using Volterra-Poisson kernels fitted to simultaneously recorded CA3 input and CA1 output spike trains during rewarded arm visits.
+*MIMO model fitting.* The nonlinear CA3→CA1 transformation will be modeled using Volterra-Poisson kernels fitted to simultaneously recorded CA3 input and CA1 output spike trains during rewarded arm visits (Song et al., 2009).
 For each rewarded arm, the MIMO model captures the spatiotemporal neural code that represents "this arm contains reward."

 *Manifold estimation.* The intrinsic neural manifold will be estimated from spontaneous activity during quiet rest using Gaussian process factor analysis (GPFA).
 The manifold dimensionality (expected: 15–30 dimensions) will be determined by cross-validated log-likelihood.